EngreitzLab/crispri-flowfish/README.md

     GuideSequenceMinusG Spacer sequence, minus a leading G (variable length) MappingSequence     Fixed length spacer sequence used for mapping OffTargetScore      gRNA off-target score
-    target              Required column used for grouping gRNAs into targets (e.g. promoter of a given gene) or 'negative_control' for negative control gRNAs subpool             Column specifying a group of gRNAs OligoID             unique ID for the gRNA [required]
+    target              Required column used for grouping gRNAs into targets (e.g. promoter of a given gene)
+                         Important: enter 'negative_control' for control gRNAs used to normalize the effects of other gRNAs subpool             Column specifying a group of gRNAs OligoID             unique ID for the gRNA [required]